 The great legal historian Harold Berman describes the development of the state ruled by law or “law state” as emerging out of the historical struggle between secular and ecclesiastical authorities.
-Rule of law meant rule by law (that the authorities would enact laws and establish legal systems), rule under law (that the authorities would be bound by the laws they enacted), and that both secular and ecclesiastical authorities would be limited in its authority by the laws of other jurisdictions.
+Rule of law meant rule by law (that the authorities would enact laws and establish legal systems), rule under law (that the authorities would be bound by the laws they enacted), and that both secular and ecclesiastical authorities would be limited in their authority by the laws of other jurisdictions.

 “If the church was to have inviolable legal rights, the state had to accept those rights as a lawful limitation upon its own supremacy.
 Similarly, the rights of the state constituted a lawful limitation upon the supremacy of the church,” Berman writes.
 Today, that principle applies more broadly to other associations, not just “the Church”.

 As Berman writes, “Perhaps the most distinctive characteristic of the Western Legal tradition is the coexistence and competition within the same community of diverse jurisdictions and diverse legal systems. […] Legal pluralism originated in the differentiation of the ecclesiastical polity from secular polities.”

 Mr. Wall’s counsel – no doubt doing his best to come up with innovative arguments, as he should – tried to turn the rule of law into a reason for courts to intervene where someone is impacted by alleged unfairness, even in the absence of a civil rights claim.
 But the rule of law does not require courts to ensure individuals suffer no unremedied unfairness in any sphere of life, but rather that public power is authorized by intelligible, accessible laws.